kny5/fabacademy_antonio_anaya/docs/assignments/week03.md

 Review:

 I've learned Xdesign and I found it very complicated at first even as a Solidworks user.
-My main OS is Linux.
+My main OS is Fedora Linux.